PGY 1

 PGY 5

-The sixth (URO-4) and final year is the chief resident experience which develops and refines advanced technical urologic surgery skills and further develops administrative and leadership skills.
-This last year is a combination of the tertiary care urology on the university service and the VA hospital with its emphasis on geriatric care and the specific issues of the veteran population.
+The URO-5 year and the final year is the chief resident experience which develops and refines advanced technical urologic surgery skills and further develops administrative and leadership skills.
+The last year is a combination of the tertiary care urology on the university service and the VA hospital with its emphasis on geriatric care and the specific issues of the veteran population.
 We are proud of the way that the residents advance in their technical and cognitive skills to finish the program prepared for independent practice.
-A significant component of our urology residency, refined during the final year, is learning to navigate the complex medical care delivery system while learning invaluable qualities of leadership and professionalism.
+A significant component of our urology residency, refined during the final year is learning to navigate the complex medical care delivery system while learning invaluable qualities of leadership and professionalism.